Velociraptor

 Add Windows as a client (CMD)

-To see the client and interact with it, click on the magnifying glass with an empty search query (no text in the search bar) or click Show All.
+with an empty search query (no text in the search bar) or click Show All

 The output will display a list of client machines running the Velociraptor agent in a table form.